 Most of the Suburban-type vehicles suffered from lack of any back doors altogether.
 The VW micro-bus, with its big barn-doors and tall upright seating, found favor with everything from families to churches to those with wanderlust, given its easy conversion into a camper.

-It only made sense that if GM was going to build a bigger and better VW sedan, why not build a better VW bus? and so they did; which was a substantial undertaking.
+It only made sense that if GM was going to build a bigger and better VW sedan, why not build a better VW bus?
+And so they did; which was a substantial undertaking.
 But this was the bold, daring and ambitious GM of the end of the fifties: and so they built a completely new unitized body, borrowed a front suspension from other Chevys, and popped in the air-cooled rear engine and transaxle from the Corvair sedans (having fortified a few of its more vulnerable components).
 The goal, and result, was to make a highly versatile vehicle, with “at least nine lives”.

-Here they are all nine.
-Except I don’t see a bunch stoned kids driving through an Iowa field to get to a remote quarry swimming hole to go skinny dipping.
+Here are all nine.
+Except I don’t see a bunch of stoned kids driving through an Iowa field to get to a remote quarry swimming hole to go skinny dipping.
 I guess Chevy hadn’t anticipated that quite yet.
 Nine lives was just a starting point; Greenbriers could be used in hundreds of ways that folks had never thought of.
 Just needed a bit of creativity.
 That was just a few years away.

 I look at these old brochure shots and think: “what were folks not thinking?”
 This was the true origin of the American mini-van: compact, roomy, comfortable ride, reasonable amenities, automatic transmission available; what more do you want folks?
-Fake wood paneling?”
+Fake wood paneling?
 Probably.

 The Greenbrier rode, handled and steered and went like; well, let’s say unlike anything else out there at the time, unless Tatra had made a mini-van.
 With its 80 hp (95 – 110 in ’64 -’65) it had double the power of the VW bus, allowing actual American-style cruising speeds, instead of fighting headwinds at 43 mph, and hills at 31 mph.
 Not that the Greenbrier was exactly brimming with power, but it did the job, most happily with the optional four-speed stick.